-But Barbee's Tigers held the Wildcats to 40.4 percent (23 of 57) shooting.
+But a team coached by John Calipari protégé Tony Barbee held the Wildcats to 40.4 percent (23 of 57) shooting.
 Auburn held its own with a formidable frontcourt, and Kentucky was outrebounded for the second straight game (35-29).

 The Wildcats came into the game dominating the boards with an SEC-best 8.8-rebound margin over opponents, but lost out on a number of scrambles for the ball.